Information needed for completing grant or sponsored funding applications.

 Modified Total Direct Costs (MTDC) consist of all salaries and wages, fringe benefits, materials, supplies (except office supplies), services, travel.

-MTDC excludes equipment, capital expenditures, patient costs, tuition remission, rental costs of off-site facilities, scholarships, fellowships.
+MTDC excludes equipment, capital expenditures, participant costs, tuition remission, rental costs of off-site facilities, scholarships, fellowships.

 Fringe Benefits Rate: 25% is applied to base of salaries and wages of full-time employees, and 7.65% is applied to base of salaries and wages of part-time employees.